 Another critical way to protect your computers from these malicious activities is to keep your computer’s operating systems updated.

 Software updates are essential, and they often provide critical security fixes.
 In addition to operating systems, it’s essential to keep your web browser up to date, as outdated browsers are vulnerable to security vulnerabilities that allow malicious software to read your files and steal your passwords.
+Another way to protect data is to use EFM software.

 4. Monitor Threats